-These Mini French Breakfast Puffs are soft and fluffy breakfast muffins that are coated in warm, melted butter, then rolled in a sweet cinnamon sugar.
-They take less than 15 minutes to bake, taste absolutely wonderful, and the perfect go-to, quick breakfast treat!
+These Mini French Breakfast Puffs are soft and fluffy breakfast muffins that are coated in warm, melted butter, then rolled in sweet cinnamon sugar.
+They take less than 15 minutes to bake, taste absolutely wonderful, and are the perfect go-to, quick breakfast treat!

 Table of Contents